-Suppose an investor is extremely enthusiastic about an asset, so that she wishes to purchase as much of it as she is able with as much leverage as her lenders permit.
-Such seemingly simplistic rule of thumb behavior can in fact be supported by appropriate microfoundations; the literature investigating optimal portfolio choice in the presence of net worth constraints and credit constraints finds that sufficiently optimistic rational agents do indeed employ leverage to the maximum degree permitted by their lenders (e.g., Grossman and Vila, 1992; Liu and Longstaff, 2004).2 The net worth of the levered investor is then given by:
+Our key assumption about the behavior of levered investors is that they are extremely enthusiastic about assets, so that purchases are leveraged to the maximum degree that lenders permit.
+Such seemingly simplistic behavior is made for tractability.
+This assumption can in fact be supported by appropriate microfoundations; the literature investigating optimal portfolio choice in the presence of net worth constraints and credit constraints finds that sufficiently optimistic rational agents do indeed employ leverage to the maximum degree permitted by their lenders (e.g., Grossman and Vila, 1992; Liu and Longstaff, 2004).